SkooveLearn PianoDownload on the App Store

 Alto clef to treble clef

-Here is a quick rundown of the notes on the ledger lines of alto clef.
-You may see some music switch between alto, treble, and bass clefs to avoid reading all these ledger lines.
+Here is a quick rundown of the alto clef ledger lines.
+You may see some music switch between alto, treble and bass clefs to avoid reading all these ledger lines.
 Nevertheless, it is useful to know and practice these notes on the ledger lines of alto clef.
-Check them out below:
+Check out alto clef notes above and below the staff here:

 ledger lines of alto clef

-Practice jumping back and forth between your treble and bass clef studies and alto clef.
-You can transfer all the music you practice with Skoove into alto clef as well for additional practice.
-Who knows, maybe you will even pick up the viola along the way!
+The alto clef is a wonderful part of music theory.
+You can transfer all the music you practice with Skoove into alto clef as well for some fun additional practice.
+Who knows, maybe you will even pick up the viola along the way.
+Happy practicing!

 Author of this blog post